Skip to Content

 Manassas Burglary Lawyer

 In Virginia, burglary encompasses statutes 18.2-89 through 18.2-94.
 Burglary is a felony with more severe penalties when the offender is armed with a deadly weapon.
-Virginia also has a very specific definition of burglary, but compensates by grouping a number of similar crimes under “statutory burglary.”
+Virginia also has a very specific definition of burglary but compensates by grouping a number of similar crimes under “statutory burglary.”

-Is Burglary a Felony?
+Is Burglary a Felony in Virginia?

-An individual who breaks and enters the home of another at night with the intent to steal or commit a felony, is guilty of burglary.
-The penalty for Burglary is a Class 3 felony (five to 20 years in prison and a fine of up to $100,000).
+An individual who breaks and enters the home of another at night with the intent to steal or commit a felony is guilty of burglary.
+The penalty for burglary is a Class 3 felony (five to 20 years in prison and a fine of up to $100,000).

-Burglary With a Deadly Weapon in Virginia
+Burglary with a Deadly Weapon in Virginia

 In the state of Virginia, burglary with a deadly weapon is a very serious offense.
 It is considered an aggravated form of burglary and is often punished more severely than a standard burglary offense.

 Under Virginia law, a "deadly weapon" can include firearms and other weapons such as bats, knives, and blunt objects.
-If the individual has a deadly weapon when breaking into the home the penalty increases to a Class 2 Felony (20 years to life in prison and a fine of up to $100,000.)
+If the individual has a deadly weapon when breaking into the home, the penalty increases to a Class 2 felony (20 years to life in prison and a fine of up to $100,000.)

 What Is Statutory Burglary?

-It is possible to commit Statutory Burglary in three distinct ways.
+It is possible to commit statutory burglary in three distinct ways.
 Distinguishing this offense from common law burglary involves the circumstances surrounding the activity.
 Additionally, it is also distinguished by which crimes the offender intends to commit.

 Under 18.2-91 of the Code of Virginia, Statutory Burglary Expands on the Common Law Burglary Principles as Follows:

-• It can include business and residences.
+• It can include businesses and residences.

 • It includes entering without breaking in at night